-- 12.7 Union representatives may be granted official time during the term of the contract for negotiating Union-Agency supplemental agreements. - 12.8 Upon request, Union officials and stewards may be granted official time to attend union-sponsored training.
+- 12.7 Union representatives may be granted official time during the term of the contract for negotiating Union-Agency supplemental agreements. - 12.8 Upon request, Union officials and stewards may be granted official time to attend Union-sponsored training.
 Such request must be made at least two weeks prior to the scheduled training.
-The official time utilized for this purpose shall come from the official time identified in 12.1 of this Article.
+The official time utilized for this purpose shall come from the official time identified in 12..1 of this Article.

-UNFAIR LABOR PRACTICES
+ARTICLE 13 UNFAIR LABOR PRACTICES

 - 13.1 The Parties recognize that law and regulation encourage the resolution of Unfair Labor Practice (ULP) allegations in an informal and voluntary manner.
-To this end, the Party making a ULP allegation shall inform by written submission such intent to the other Party prior to filing a charge with the Federal Labor Relations Authority (FLRA).
+To this end. the Party making a ULP allegation shall inform by written submission such intent to the other Party prior to tiling a charge with the Federal Labor Relations Authority (FLRA).
 The charging Party shall allow fourteen (14) calendar days for discussion after receipt by the other Party of such notification for discussion and/or resolution of the dispute before filing a formal charge with the FLRA. - 13.2 The ULP allegation will be considered settled and resolved if: - a.
-The respondent grants the relief or settlement requested by the complainant in the written allegation; or - b.
+The respondent grants the relief or settlement requested by the com-plainant in the written allegation; or - b.
 The respondent grants some other relief or settlement agreed to by the Parties; or - c.
 The complainant agrees that a ULP was not committed. - 13.3 If the alleged ULP is not settled or resolved by use of this procedure, the complainant may then proceed to escalate the matter to the FLRA.

-LABOR-MANAGEMENT PARTNERSHIP COMMITTEE
+ARTICLE 14 LABOR-MANAGEMENT PARTNERSHIP

-14.1 In accordance with Executive Order (EO) 1287 l, the Parties acknowledge a common interest in improvement of the operations of the Agency and in the well-being of its employees.
-To achieve this objective, it is agreed that a Labor-Management Partnership Committee be established, consisting of the Union President, or designee, and the State Labor Relations Specialist.
+14.1 The Parties acknowledge a common interest in improvement of the operations of the Agency and in the well-being of its employees.
+To achieve this objective, it is agreed that a Labor-Management Partnership be established by the addition of a Union representative to the NTC Management Council.
+The NFFE representative will serve on the Council on an equal footing with other Management Council members.

-- 14.2 The Parties agree to meet on a quarterly basis to discuss issues of mutual concern. - 14.3 Should the need arise, either Party may request that the Labor-Management Partnership Committee have discussions in attempts to resolve issues of immediate concern prior to its quarterly meeting. - 14.4 Permissive Subjects of Bargaining.
-In accordance with EO 12871 (Appendix B), of October 1, 1993, and to the extent permitted by law, the Agency is obligated to negotiate the numbers, types, and grades of employees or positions assigned to any organizational subdivision, work project, or tour of duty, or on the technology, methods, and means of performing work.
-If, during the term of this Agreement, EO 12871 is rescinded, the Parties agree to evaluate the successes under the EO and to renegotiate this Article, if necessary.
+- 14.2 The Parties agree that NFFE Local 376 will be an active participant on the NTC Management Council.
+The purpose of the Council is to address issues that concern all employees in order to improve the way NTC does business. - 14.3 The Parties agree to operate within the Management Council Ground Rules and Charter, working to discuss issues of mutual concern and resolve these issues through consensus. - 14.4 Should the need arise, either Party may request that the Labor-Management Partnership have discussions outside of' the Management Council meetings to resolve issues of immediate concern.
+The Parties agree to limit use of this option to those situations that clearly need prompt attention. - 14.5 Permissive Subjects of Bargaining.
+In accordance with Executive Order (EO) 12871 (Appendix B) of October 1, 1993, and to the extent permitted by law, the Agency is obligated to negotiate the numbers. types, and grades of employees or positions assigned to any organizational subdivision, work project, or tour of duty, or on the technology. methods. and means of performing work.
+If during the term of this Agreement.
+EO 12871 is rescinded, the Parties agree to evaluate Ihe successes under the EO and to renegotiate this Article. if necessary.

-PERFORMANCE EVALUATIONS
+ARTICLE 15 PERFORMANCE EVALUATIONS